Friday, July 30, 2010

 Yeah Counters, this olelongrooffan finally got my barn find, even though it is of the print variety.

 So, this olelongrooffan ponyed up that $12.18 and today a driver of a Big Brown Truck delivered that book to the Taj Mahal.
+And even though a buck or two is nearly impossible to come by these days,

 this olelongrooffan is going to have a great time reading the sans-sarif 1961 generated font on this ole book as I continue to